Aubrey de Vere, 20th Earl of Oxford

-Aubrey de Vere, 20th Earl of Oxford KG PC (28 February 1627 – 12 March 1703) was a Royalist during the English Civil War.
+Aubrey de Vere, 20th Earl of Oxford, KG, PC (28 February 1627 – 12 March 1703) was an English army officer and magistrate who fought on the Royalist side during the English Civil War.

 Biography

-He was the son of Robert de Vere, 19th Earl of Oxford and his wife Beatrix van Hemmend.
-He was educated in Friesland in the Netherlands after his father was mortally wounded at the Capture of Maastricht in 1632, when de Vere was only six years old; years later he joined the English Regiment of Foot, serving on the continent with the Dutch.
+He was the son of Robert de Vere, 19th Earl of Oxford and his wife Beatrice (or Bauck) van Hemmema.
+He was educated in Friesland in the Netherlands after his father was mortally wounded at the Capture of Maastricht in 1632 when de Vere was only six years old.
+Years later he joined the English Regiment of Foot, serving on the continent with the Dutch.
 He remained in Holland during the English Civil War, but returned to England in 1651 an ardent royalist.
 He was involved in a succession of plots, and was imprisoned in the Tower of London for allegedly plotting against Oliver Cromwell, and interned without trial.
 On release he joined Sir George Booth's rising in 1659 against Richard Cromwell's regime.

 He went with five other peers to petition The Hague for the return of King Charles II in early May 1660.
 Hoping but failing to become Lord Chamberlain, he was offered the Colonelcy of the Royal Horse Guards.
 As a favourite of royal mistress Barbara Villiers, Duchess of Cleveland, he courted the Earl of Bristol's daughter, whose family were in favour at court.
 The daughter married Robert Spencer, 2nd Earl of Sunderland, a Secretary of State, but he lobbied the king on Oxford's behalf.
 Oxford was made Lord Lieutenant of Essex and a Knight of the Garter.

 Censorious Whigs like Samuel Pepys deplored seeing Oxford wearing his Garter regalia in public, and there was a rumour that he had married an actress in secret.
 The actress was Hester Davenport (1642–1717) and the wedding supposedly took place on a Sunday morning in 1662 or 1663 in a chandler's shop in Harts Horn Lane, London.
 She had a son Aubrey (1664–1708) from this union.
 The earl successfully brought a lawsuit in 1686 to refute her claims.

 Despite being a Cavalier, he was a tolerant Protestant, and permitted Quakers and Puritans to join the regiment.
 He was a friend of Charles II's illegitimate son, the Duke of Monmouth.
 Oxford raised a regiment of horse from 1684 onwards, just as the Life Guards were being withdrawn from Dunkirk.
 They were properly the Royal Regiment of Horse, but were known by the colour of the uniforms as Oxford's Blues because he was the regiment's colonel.
 Royalist volunteers added strength to this Protestant regiment.
 It was Charles II's policy to expand the army beyond the core that he had inherited.
 Oxford gained the disapproval at court of the Duke of Buckingham, who had declared undying enmity.
 Oxford replied that he "neither cared for his friendship nor feared for his hatred."